 5. Responsibility of the custodian of safety data and safety information

-States shall ensure that each SDCPS has a designated custodian to apply the protection to safety data and safety information in accordance with applicable provisions of this appendix.
+States shall ensure that the SDCPS has a designated custodian to apply the protection to safety data and safety information in accordance with applicable provisions of this appendix.

 Note. — The “custodian” may refer to an individual or organization.